tverma332/python3/Exception_Handling/README.md

   raise ValueError("Age is less than 30")
 ```

-2. `assert` (assert will raise assertion error when the condition is false , whenever you gen any Assertion error you've to assume that wantedly created an exception)
+2. `assert` (assert will raise assertion error when the condition is false , whenever you get any Assertion error you've to assume that you wantedly created an exception)
 ```py
 age = 20